 Reading is good for us, really good for us.
 It helps us form ideas and makes us better able to understand things.
-On our bookshelf you will find my most-enjoyed books and others on my reading list.
+On our bookshelf you will find our most-enjoyed books and others on my reading list.

-Every Muslim should own a Quran (or several).
-It's important to learn to read and understand it in Arabic, but until that's possible, reading it in your own language to have some understanding of what Allah revealed is necessary.
-Below are links to a colour-coded Qur'an to help with recitation with tajweed rules, and two copies of my favourite English translation, written in paragraphs for ease of reading and understanding.
+Every Muslim should own a Quran, or several.
+It’s important to learn to read and understand it in Arabic, but until that’s possible reading it in your own language to have some understanding of what Allah revealed is necessary.
+Below are links to a colour-coded Qur’an to help with recitation with tajweed rules, and two copies of my favourite English translation, written in paragraphs for ease of reading and understanding.

 Seerah means biography, and is generally used to mean the stories and information about the life of our Prophet, may Allah bestow peace and blessings upon him.
 Why should we learn seerah?
 Learning seerah means learning Islamic history, our history- as Muslims.
 There is so much to learn from the lives of the Prophet, may Allah bestow peace and blessings upon him, and the early Muslims.